Nitrogen Control in MIM

 Except nitrogen, there are other potential elements for nickel replacement and austenite stabilization.

-• Chromium: similar as molybdenum, high content will decrease toughness and corrosion resistance.
+- Chromium: similar to molybdenum, high content will decrease toughness and corrosion resistance.

 Strength Effect